Edited by Azizi Powell

 This post is part of an ongoing pancocojams series on African names and naming traditions.

-This post provides a sample listing of Shona language names from Zimbabwe, South Africa that reference God.
+This post provides a sample listing of Shona language names from Zimbabwe, South Africa that refer to God.
 That compilation is preceded by brief notes about the Shona language and an overview of traditional Shona beliefs about God.

 The content of this post is presented for folkloric and cultural purposes.